-- " NWF Group plc's Group financial statements and Parent Company financial statements (the "financial statements") give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 May 2018 and of the Group's profit and cash flows for the year then ended: - " the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; - " the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law); and - " the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- " NWF Group plc's Group financial statements and Parent Company financial statements (the "financial statements") give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 May 2019 and of the Group's profit and cash flows for the year then ended; - " the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; - " the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law); and - " the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Accounts (the "Annual Report"), which comprise: the Consolidated balance sheet and the Parent Company balance sheet as at 31 May 2018; the Consolidated income statement; the Consolidated statement of comprehensive income and the Parent Company statement of comprehensive income; the Consolidated statement of changes in equity and the Parent Company statement of changes in equity; and the Consolidated cash flow statement for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report and Accounts (the "Annual Report"), which comprise: the Consolidated and Parent Company balance sheets as at 31 May 2019; the consolidated income statement; the consolidated and Parent Company statements of comprehensive income; the consolidated and Parent Company statements of changes in equity; and the consolidated cash flow statement for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.